 - Bernard settled a St. Clair County case this month.
 This case involved a fellow who injured his shoulder on the job in a witnessed accident.
 The accident was timely reported and his medical care was taken care of through workers’ comp until the doctor recommended surgery to repair the torn rotator cuff.
 The client was then forced to file suit to protect his legal rights.
 We are very pleased at the settlement.
 The client now will be able to have the medical care he needs to get him back to be able to work and move on to bigger and better things.

 - Another recent case Bernard settled involved litigation in Bessemer.
-Client worked for a local steam plant for years as a general laborer.
-This job required him to be exposed to dust, silica particles and others dangerous airborne particles.
+The client worked for a local steam plant for years as a general laborer.
+This job required him to be exposed to dust, silica particles, and other dangerous airborne particles.
 This lead to the client developing chronic pulmonary disease which greatly impaired his ability to breathe normally.
-After many months of heated litigation, we are pleased to report of a great settlement for our client.
+After many months of heated litigation, we are pleased to report a great settlement for our client.
 We recently mediated this case to a successful resolution.

 - David filed a workers’ compensation lawsuit in Jefferson County on behalf of an injured freight delivery driver.
 Our client injured his back while moving freight resulting in two back surgeries.
 He cannot return to his normal job duties and has been found disabled by the Social Security Administration.
 We look forward to representing our client and helping him receive his workers’ compensation benefits.

 CASES THE FIRM IS INVESTIGATING